medusar/zooklient/README.md

 # zooklient
-a simple zookeeper client written in go
+a simple zookeeper command line client written in go